hazelfazel/tuersteher/README.md

 C:\Program Files (x86)\Internet Explorer\iexplore.exe
 </pre>

-Suggestion:  Instead of an entire directory, it may also be appropriate to disable certain files, such as a vulnerable DLL to a plug-in, for example, if they are at risk due to a security breach.
+**Suggestion:**  Instead of an entire directory it may also be appropriate to disable certain files, such as a vulnerable DLL to a plug-in, for example, if they are at risk due to a security breach.
 It is often the case that certain libraries or plug-ins are vulnerable to attacks.
 Cyber criminals use exploits to trigger the security breach in such libraries/plug-ins to infect your computer.
 If you block the vulnerable library or plug-in using Türsteher’s blocklist, they can no longer be exploited.
 After the libraries or plug-ins have been updated, you can remove the rule from the blocklist and use them again.

 Please note: Disabling drivers, libraries or plug-ins sometimes result in stopping the application or system from working properly.
 Hence, before disabling any executable you shall always test the behaviours and be careful with what you disable.
 We heavily encourage you to do some testing on demo or test machines, before deploying any updated Türsteher blocklist rules to a production line computer system.